apache/arrow/docs/source/python/compute.rst

    >>> pc.call_function(function_name, [pa.scalar(10.1), pa.scalar(10.2), pa.scalar(20.2)])
    <pyarrow.DoubleScalar: 123.22>

-When all the inputs are scalar, the input is a size=1 array and the values has to be properly treated within the UDF.
-And also make sure to include the final output as a size=1 array.
+In case of all scalar inputs, make sure to return the final output as an array.

-UDFs can be used with tabular data by using `dataset` API and apply a UDF function on the dataset.
+More generally, UDFs can be used with tabular data by using `dataset` API and apply a UDF function on a dataset.

 .. code-block:: python